Fresh-Pressed Olive Oil Club

 Ingredients

-• 1/8 teaspoon freshly cracked black pepper, or more to taste
+• 2 teaspoons freshly ground black pepper, or more as needed

 • 2 tablespoons extra virgin olive oil